tcool86/pyramid-game-lib/README.md

 The goal is to give you tools to build simple 3D games.
 It's basically comprised of:

 - User input (game controllers)
-- Collision handling, triggers, and rigid body physics via RapierJS
+- Collision handling, triggers, and rigid body physics via RapierRS (<https://rapier.rs/>)
-- Game state that can be serialized and sent to a server.
+- Game state via StateShot that can be serialized and sent to a server. (<https://github.com/gaoding-inc/stateshot>)
-- Rendering via ThreeJS with some capability to handle postprocessing built-in.
+- Rendering via ThreeJS with some capability to handle postprocessing built-in. (<https://threejs.org/>)

 ### Where can I deploy?